 Day 5: Valle de Bravo / Toluca / Mexico City

-Take a short hike to the beautiful Bridal Veil Waterfall before driving to the nearby resort town of Valle de Bravo on tranquil Lake Avandaro.
+We take a short hike to Bridal Veil Waterfall before driving to the nearby resort town of Valle de Bravo on tranquil Lake Avandaro.
 White stucco houses with red tile roofs are covered in bougainvillea, while brilliant flowers in the Plaza Independencia attract a host of birds.
-Have lunch overlooking the lake and join your Expedition Leader on a walk through the colonial town center and its lively market—a meeting point for locals and visitors alike.
-This afternoon we begin our return journey to Mexico City, stopping en route in Toluca, originally a 13th-century Indian settlement, to visit Cosmovitral Botanical Garden.
+Have lunch overlooking the lake and join your Expedition Leader on a walk through the colonial town center and its busy market—a meeting point for locals and visitors alike.
+This afternoon we begin our return journey to Mexico City, stopping en route in Toluca, originally a 13th-century indigenous settlement, to visit Cosmovitral Botanical Garden.
 The building's interior, which houses 500 plant species from Mexico and around the world, glows with the ethereal light of stained-glass panels created by Tolucan artist Leopoldo Flores.
 Say farewell over a classic Mexican feast before returning to the capital this evening for a late check-in at our hotel.

 Day 6: Mexico City / Depart

-Our monarch butterfly tour concludes with a transfer to the airport for flights home, or on to Puerto Vallarta for our Humpback Whale Watching Extension.
-Guests visiting the Pyramids of Teotihuacan will remain in Mexico City tonight.
+Our monarch butterfly tour concludes with a transfer to the airport for flights home, or on to Puerto Vallarta for our Humpback Whale Extension.